duozhanggithub/Python-REST-APIs-with-Flask-Docker-MongoDB-and-AWS/README.md

 Document is a set of key value pairs and the documents have dynamic schema.
 Very similar to JSON

 ![alt text](https://github.com/duozhanggithub/Python-REST-APIs-with-Flask-Docker-MongoDB-and-AWS/blob/master/example%20of%20documents.png)

+Relational database has a typical schema design that shows a number of tables and the relationships between these tables while in MongoDB there is no concept of relationship.